 Directions

-1. Marinade the Chicken: Place the chicken in a bowl and pour buttermilk over it.
-Allow the chicken to marinate for at least 2 hours or ideally overnight in the refrigerator.
+- Marinade the Chicken: Put the chicken in a bowl and pour buttermilk over it.
+Let it sit for at least 2 hours or, even better, overnight in the fridge.

-2. The First Fry: Heat oil in a deep fryer or a large pot to about 350°F (175°C).
-Remove chicken from the marinade and allow excess to drip off.
-Carefully lower the chicken into the hot oil and fry for about 8-10 minutes until golden brown.
-Remove and drain on paper towels.
+- The First Fry: Heat oil in a deep fryer or big pot to about 350°F (175°C).
+Take the chicken out of the marinade, let extra drip off, then carefully lower into hot oil.
+Fry 8–10 minutes until light golden.
+Drain on paper towels.

-3. The Coating Process: In another bowl, combine flour, cornstarch, salt, and black pepper.
-Dredge each piece of chicken in the mixture, making sure it is evenly coated.
+- The Coating Process: In another bowl, mix flour, cornstarch, salt, and pepper.
+Dredge each piece so it’s fully coated.

-4. The Second Fry: Heat the oil back to 350°F (175°C).
-Fry the coated chicken again for another 3-5 minutes until it is extra crispy.
-Drain on paper towels once more.
+- The Second Fry: Heat oil back to 350°F. Fry coated chicken again for 3–5 minutes until extra crispy.
+Drain on paper towels.

-6. Coat in Sauce: Toss the fried chicken in the Yangnyeom sauce until evenly coated.
-Serve immediately while hot and crispy.
+- Coat in Sauce: Toss the fried chicken in your Yangnyeom sauce until every piece is glossy.
+Serve right away while hot and crunchy.

 Serving Suggestions